… continued from The Preface

 Life is hard.
 It includes physical pain, mental anguish, war, hatred, anxiety, disappointment, and death.
 Life’s problems are so significant that humans try desperately to alleviate and avoid them.
 But mere words cannot convey the depth and intensity of the suffering in human life.
 Consider that persons are starving, imprisoned, tortured, and suffering unimaginably as you read this; that our emotional, moral, physical, and intellectual lives are limited by our genes and environments; that our creative potential is wasted because of unfulfilling or degrading work, unjust incarceration, unimaginable poverty, and limited time; and that our loved ones suffer and die—as do we.
 Contemplate the horrors of history when life was often so insufferable that death was welcomed.
 What kind of life is this that nothingness is often preferable?
 There is, as Unamuno said, a “tragic sense of life.”
 This idea haunts the intellectually honest and emotionally sensitive individual.
 Life sometimes seems not worth the trouble.

 Of course the above does not describe all of human life or history.
 There is love, friendship, honor, knowledge, play, beauty, pleasure, creative work, and a thousand other things that make life, at least sometimes, worthwhile, and at other times pure bliss.
 There are parents caring for their children, people building homes, artists creating beauty, musicians making music, scientists accumulating knowledge, philosophers seeking meaning, and children playing games.
-There are mountains, oceans, trees, sky and flowers; there is art, science, literature, and music; there is Rembrandt, Darwin, Shakespeare, and Beethoven.
+There are mountains, oceans, trees, flowers, and blue skies; there is art, science, literature, and music; there is Rembrandt, Darwin, Shakespeare, and Beethoven.
 Life sometimes seems too good for words.

 Now assuming that we are lucky enough to be born without any of a thousand physical or mental maladies, or into bondage, famine, or war, the first problems we confront are how to feed, clothe, and shelter ourselves.
-Initially we have no choice but to rely on others to meet our basic needs, but as we mature we are increasingly forced to fulfill these needs on our own.
+Initially, we have no choice but to rely on others to meet our basic needs, but as we mature we are increasingly forced to fulfill these needs on our own.
 In fact most human effort, both historically and presently, expends itself attempting to meet these basic needs.
 The structure of a society may aid us in satisfying our needs to differing extents, but no society fulfills them completely, and many erect impediments that make living well nearly impossible.
 We often fail to meet our basic needs through no fault of our own.

 But even if we are born healthy and into a relatively stable environment, even if all our basic needs are met, we still face difficulties.
 We seek health and vitality, friends and mates, pleasure and happiness.
 Our desires appear unlimited.
 And presuming that we fulfill these desires, we still face pressing philosophical concerns: What is real?
 What can we know?
 What should we do?
 What can we hope for?
 And, most importantly, what is the meaning of life in a world that contains so much suffering and death?
 This is the central philosophical question of human life.
 Fortune may shine upon us but we ultimately suffer and perish, raising the question of the point of it all.
 If all our hopes, plans, longings, and loves ultimately vanish, then what does it all mean?
-Our question is not just academic; it penetrates to the core of the human existence.
+Our question is not just academic; it penetrates to the core of human existence.